Market Sector Update

 intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.
 Investment decisions should always be made based on an investor’s specific objectives, financial

 needs, risk tolerance and time horizon.
 Past performance is not a guarantee of future results.

 Risk factors: The value of the Fund's shares will change, and you could lose money on your investment.
-The performance of the Fund will depend on the success of the allocations among the chosen underlying
+An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit

-than other types of investment activities because of a range of factors, including price fluctuation caused by real and perceived inflationary trends and political developments, and the cost assumed by energy
+emerging markets.
+Investing in natural resources can be riskier than other types of investment activities because of a range of factors, including price fluctuation caused by real and perceived inflationary trends and

 political developments; and the cost assumed by natural resource companies in complying with environmental and safety regulations.
 Investing in physical commodities, such as gold, exposes the Fund to other risk